MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Streaming-Data.md

 meta data information about the object you are going to process in your reference data.
 Imagen you are accepting live events from a few devices.
 Each event comming from a device contains an device id.
 You can store meta data for all your devices in a refrence data input.
 This data can include device capacity, name and model.
 Add reference input in inputs. </p>

-<p> Provisioning an Event Hubs instance, Create a .Net application to send telemetry data to Azure Event Hubs. </p>
+<b> Provisioning an Event Hubs instance, Create a .Net application to send telemetry data to Azure Event Hubs. </b>

-<p> Query data using Azure Stream Analytics </p>
+<b> Query data using Azure Stream Analytics </b>

 <p> Which data formats are supported as input data streams?
 CSV, JSON, Avro.
 Apache Avro is a data serialization framework, you can use this format to send data over the wire.
 Apache Avro was developed
 within Apche's Hadoop project.
 And Hadoop have native support for apache Avro.
 Avro uses JSON for defining its schema (is it int, datetime, string etc).
 The main part of the data (data body) is